mentionthewar/mind-your-manors/README.md

 <strong>England's Immigrants</strong> (1330-1550) is a database of 64,000 migrants to England <a href="https://www.englandsimmigrants.com/">documented here</a>.

 <strong><a href="https://www.envidat.ch/dataset/digitizing-historical-plague">Digitizing historical plague</a></strong> provides time and place data for a large range of (British and International) plague outbreaks.
-The dataset incldes outbreaks beyond the medieval period.
+The dataset includes outbreaks beyond the medieval period.

 Information on <strong>medieval taxes</strong> extracted from the E 179 database of Exchequer records held at The National Archives